Vichy France: Government responsibility

-Collaborationists
+Collaborationnistes

 Stanley Hoffmann in 1974 and then other historians such as Robert Paxton and Jean-Pierre Azéma have used the term collaborationnistes to refer to fascists and Nazi sympathisers who, for ideological reasons, wished a reinforced collaboration with Hitler's Germany.
 Examples are the Parti Populaire Français (PPF) leader Jacques Doriot, the writer Robert Brasillach or Marcel Déat.
-A principal motivation and ideological foundation among collaborationnistes was anticommunism.
+A principal motivation and ideological foundation among collaborationnistes was anti-communism.

 Collaborationnisme (collaborationism) should be distinguished from collaboration.
 Collaborationism refers to those, primarily from the fascist right, who embraced the goal of a German victory as their own, whereas collaboration refers to those of the French who for whatever reason collaborated with the Germans.
 Organizations such as La Cagoule opposed the Third Republic, particularly while the left-wing Popular Front was in power.

 Collaborationists may have influenced the Vichy government's policies, but ultra-collaborationists never comprised the majority of the government before 1944.

-To enforce the régime's will, some paramilitary organisations were created.
+To enforce the régime's will, some paramilitary organizations were created.
 One example was the Légion Française des Combattants (LFC) (French Legion of Fighters), including at first only former combatants but quickly adding Amis de la Légion and cadets of the Légion, who had never seen battle but supported Pétain's régime.
 The name was then quickly changed to Légion Française des Combattants et des volontaires de la Révolution Nationale (French Legion of Fighters and Volunteers of the National Revolution).
 Joseph Darnand created a Service d'Ordre Légionnaire (SOL), which consisted mostly of French supporters of the Nazis and was fully approved by Pétain.

 Social and economic history

-Vichy authorities strongly opposed "modern" social trends and tried "national regeneration" to restore behaviour more in line with traditional Catholicism.
+Vichy authorities strongly opposed "modern" social trends and promoted "national regeneration" to restore behaviour more in line with traditional Catholicism.
 Philip Manow argued that, "Vichy represents the authoritarian, antidemocratic solution that the French political right, in coalition with the national Church hierarchy, had sought repeatedly during the interwar period and almost put in place in 1934".
 Calling for "National Regeneration", Vichy reversed many liberal policies and began tight supervision of the economy, with central planning as a key feature.

 Labour unions came under tight government control.
 There were no elections.
 The independence of women was reversed, with an emphasis put on motherhood.
 Government agencies had to fire married women employees.
 Conservative Catholics became prominent.
 Paris lost its avant-garde status in European art and culture.
 The media were tightly controlled and stressed virulent anti-Semitism and, after June 1941, anti-Bolshevism.
 Hans Petter Graver wrote that Vichy "is notorious for its enactment of anti-Semitic laws and decrees, and these were all loyally enforced by the judiciary".